 Perhaps the main reason for the newly formed (September 2016) John David Luther Memorial Scholarship Fund are found in what could be called an exemplary life within a teenager, fast becoming a young man.
 As John and Bev will note, JD was not without typical problems and struggles of a teenage boy, but rejoice in that JD gave his life to the Lord, with confirming actions that followed.

 JD made decisions during his formative years, such that he was earnestly committed to successful Christian living.
-With a desire to serve the Lord in a greater way, he placed himself in training for Christian ministry, taking Bible classes at Straightway Ministry in Hungerford, TX.
+With a desire to serve the Lord in a greater way, he placed himself in training for Christian ministry, taking Bible classes, and enhancing his personal relationship with his Lord and Savior Jesus Christ.

 The Lord found JD, and JD found the Lord, yielding to a greater and active relationship with Him, and wanting to share the goodness of a genuine walk with God with friends, family and anyone he met.

-Allowed and encouraged to make his own decisions regarding college and career, John David choose to study architectural design and construction, in order to help in the family business of design – build residential and light commercial contracting.
-He would (most likely) own the business one day, or perhaps partner with his younger sister Mary, both showing above average capacities in creative arts.
+Allowed and encouraged to make his own decisions regarding college and career, John David choose to study architectural design and construction, in order to help in the family business of design–build residential and light commercial contracting.
+He would (most likely) own the business one day, while serving the Lord, or perhaps partner with his younger sister Mary, both showing above average capacities in creative arts.

 John David was fortunate to have a kind, quiet, loving and humble character that positively affected all those around him.
 He was sensitive to the needs of others, and generous with his time, gifts and money.